conradhalling/jekyll-theme-chirpy/_posts/2025-02-06-my-computers.md

 ---
 title: My Computers
 author: conrad
-description: Looking back, I see I have been programming computers for 54 years.
-I have owned many different computer models, and I describe them here in eye-glazing detail.
 date: 2025-02-06 12:13:00 -0500
-categories: [Computing]
+categories: [Technology]
 ---

+Looking back, I see I have been programming computers for 54 years.
+I have owned many different computer models, and I describe them here in eye-glazing detail.

 I began programming computers in high school summer classes where we learned Fortran.
 We used an [acoustic